n7tae/urfd/README.md

 ## YSF Master Server

-Pay attention, the XLX Server acts as an YSF Master, which provides 26 wires-x rooms.
+Pay attention, the URF Server acts as an YSF Master, which provides 26 wires-x rooms.
-It has nothing to do with the regular YSFReflector network, hence you don’t need to register your XLX at ysfreflector.de !
+It has nothing to do with the regular YSFReflector network, hence you don’t need to register your URF at ysfreflector.de !

 ## To-dos

 I will eventually support a remote transcoder option, so that you can, for example, run urfd in a data center, and then run the transcoder somewhere you have physical access to it so you can plug in your AMBE vocoders.
 I don't recommend this as it will add unnessary and variable latency to your reflector.

+There is also much to for the dashboard...

 ## Copyright